smuel-tylor/grass-leaf-size-/readme.md

 The two folders shared here present code used by *Baird et al*
 - *Kew*
   -- Multiple regression analysis of a 1752 species dataset of leaf dimensions and average climate across species ranges, including validation based on plotting of residuals
   > !!
-The size of the dataset and number of models makes this code very intensive to run
+The size of the dataset and number of models makes the Kew code very intensive to run

 - *LA27*